WE LOVE HAVING NEW DANCERS!

 There is a parking lot for the building.
 If it fills up, there is ample street parking nearby.

 We don’t have required attire, but people tend to dress a little nicer for this event.
-Men typically wear nice jeans or khaki’s with a button-down shirt.
-Women frequently wear dresses, skirts, or nice pants.
+Typical clothing might include nice jeans, khaki pants, button-down shirts, skirts, or dresses.
 Bring a pair of smooth-soled shoes to wear, as street shoes are not allowed on the floor.